xulihang/BasicCAT-website/_posts/2026-06-16-iphone-browser-extension-doujin-manga-image-translation.md

 Fortunately, Orion Browser provides experimental support for many Chrome and Firefox extensions on iPhone and iPad.

 This makes it possible to install and use the ImageTrans browser extension on iOS.
+It is recommended to install the Firefox addon, which is always the latest version: <https://addons.mozilla.org/en-US/firefox/addon/imagetrans/>

 Once installed, ImageTrans can help translate manga pages, comics, scanned documents, and other image-based content while browsing.